czhao-dev/facebook-googleplus-network-mining/README.md

-# Facebook and Google+ Network Analysis
+# Facebook and Google+ Network Analysis with Machine Learning

 This project, developed as part of UCLA EE232E - *Graphs and Network Flows*, explores real-world social network data (Facebook and Google+) using various graph-theoretic and statistical techniques to analyze structure, detect communities, and evaluate social metrics such as embeddedness and dispersion.